By Devin Floyd, Center for Urban Habitats

 One may not realize it at first glance, but with some research one will find that the little strip of grassland, at the corner of Hinton Avenue and Monticello Road, borders an ancient path known during the Colonial Period as Three Notch’d Road.
 It was first worn bare by eons of wildlife movement.
 Eventually bison and other regional migratory animals utilized this trail.
 It crossed a complex landscape dominated by a multitude of grassland ecosystem types on any terrain that was remotely close to being flat (mostly bright and colorful prairies, savannas and woodlands) and cathedral-like forests on large floodplains, in deep ravines, and on steep north facing slopes.
 The trail connected the expansive grasslands and patchwork of forests of the Coastal Plain and Piedmont with those of the Shenandoah Valley during the Archaic and Woodland Periods.

 Solidago speciosa (showy goldenrod), Symphyotrichum pilosum (frost aster), Eupatorium hyssopifolium (hyssop-leaved thoroughwort), Schizachyrium scoparium (little bluestem), and Pycnanthemum muticum (short-toothed mountain-mint).

-Native Americans used the trail for trade, travel, hunting, and war, for thousands of years.
-This path was a primary travel route connecting the tribes of the coastal plain with those of the Piedmont, Blue Ridge, and Ridge and Valley (The Monacan culture).
+Native Americans used the trail for trade, travel, hunting, and war for thousands of years.
+This path was a primary travel route connecting the tribes of the Coastal Plain to those of the Piedmont, Blue Ridge, and Ridge and Valley (The Monacan culture).
 Today Indigenous People still follow the path, but on Interstate 64, Route 250, and the little meandering remnants of the path they replaced.
 Along this route they face a continuous view of the lands that were taken from their kin.
 Eventually colonists would name it Three Notch’d Road and use it to further their advance west, leaving in their wake the decimation of Native American culture and the removal of the natural upland ecosystems of the region.
 Colonialism, and slavery arrived in the Charlottesville area along this path.
-Three Notch’d Road was a conduit through which Colonists and their relatives forced enslaved Africans to destroy natural systems and replace them with agricultural fields, pasture, towns, and eventually cities.
-It carried and fostered beauty and life, but also tragedy and death.
+Three Notch’d Road was a conduit through which white Europeans forced enslaved Africans into the tragic labor of destroying natural systems and replacing them with agricultural fields, pasture, towns, and eventually cities.
+This old path has carried and fostered beauty and life, but also tragedy and death.